Typicality from concentration of measure in models with binary state variables

-CA are dynamical systems in which space, time and the states are discretized, and the dynamical evolution is implemented through uniform local rules that update the state of the system at each time step.
-Besides their simplicity, CA are attractive for our inquiry because they are used to model a wide variety of complex systems, like fluids, neural networks, ecologic and economic systems, chemical reaction-diffusion systems, crystal growth, pattern formation in living systems, traffic flow, urban segregation, etc.~\cite{ilachinski01_ca_book,wolfram02_nks_book}.
+CA are dynamical systems in which space, time and states are discretized, and the dynamical evolution is implemented through uniform local rules that update the state of the system at each time step.
+Despite their simplicity, CA have are appealing because they can be considered as models of a wide variety of complex systems, like fluids, neural networks, ecologic and economic systems, chemical reaction-diffusion systems, crystal growth, pattern formation in living systems, traffic flow, urban segregation, etc.~\cite{ilachinski01_ca_book,wolfram02_nks_book}.
 Moreover, they can be regarded, in abstract, as models of complexity itself, and constitute a playground to study emergent properties in complex systems in its most essential form~\cite{ilachinski01_ca_book,berto_ca_stanford_encyclopedia}.
-In this work we focus on the most simple CA, one-dimensional chains of sites with two states evolving with a nearest neighbor rule, called elementary CA.
+In Section~\ref{sec:application} we focus on the most simple CA, one-dimensional chains of sites with two states evolving with a nearest neighbor rule, called elementary CA.

-Through a series of numerical experiments, we lend support to the dynamical typicality picture in elementary CA, in which, for large systems, the vast majority of all initial states that share the same value of a given set of \emph{macroscopic} observables, also generate, when evolved dynamically according to the given rule, very similar trajectories not only for the macroscopic observables that defines the ensemble, but also for \emph{any} other macroscopic observable.
-In the course of our discussion we will provide a precise meaning to the expressions ``vast majority'' and ``macroscopic observable''.